OBDS-Training/OBDS_Precourse_Setup/cgat_login.md

 `passwd`

-When you first log in you will find yourself in your home directory /ifs/home/<username>.
+When you first log in you will find yourself in your home directory `/ifs/home/<username>`.
 You can check you current directory using the print working directory command:

 `pwd`

-During the course we will work in the OBDS-training directory /ifs/obds-training/<cohort>/<username>.
+During the course we will work in the OBDS-training directory.
 You can change to this directory / folder using the change directory command:

 `cd /ifs/obds-training/<cohort>/<username>/`